frederatic/DistanceCOVIDSentiment/README.md

 For more details, please refer to the freely available published paper:

 Atilla, F., & Zwaan, R. A. (2024).
-Impact of spatial distance on public attention and sentiment during the spread of COVID-19.
-Informatics in Medicine Unlocked, 101463. https://doi.org/10.1016/j.imu.2024.101463
+Impact of spatial distance on public attention and sentiment during the spread of COVID-19. *Informatics in Medicine Unlocked*, 101463. https://doi.org/10.1016/j.imu.2024.101463